 What To Do With Left-Over Grilled Salmon?

 Another change we made had to do with the avocado.
 The recipe had you make the salad using the salmon and other ingredients and serve it all on top of half an avocado.
-When my daughter was eating her lunch, she loved the taste of the salad but found extracting the avocado was difficult.
+When my daughter was eating her lunch, she loved the salad taste but found extracting the avocado difficult.

-In our second try, we cut and removed cubes of avocado from the skin, added it back into the other salad ingredients and served the salad in the skin of the avocado.
-Big difference and much easier to eat.
+On our second try, we cut and removed cubes of avocado from the skin, added it back into the other salad ingredients, and served the salad in the skin of the avocado—a big difference and much easier to eat.

 Grilled Salmon and Avocado Salad Recipe

-8 ounces of cooked salmon - grilled or roasted
+- 8 ounces salmon cooked, grilled or roasted

-1 stalk of celery, cleaned, trimmed & finely chopped
+- 1 stalk celery cleaned, trimmed & finely chopped

-1/2 head of romaine lettuce, washed, dried and sliced thinly
+- ½ head romaine lettuce washed, dried and sliced thinly